Raffaello/threedangles/README.md

 - WinGDI: https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setpixel

 ## SIMD
-- [ ] SSE/AVX for float 32 bit and Vec4 / Mat4 operations
+- [ ] SSE/AVX for float 32 bit and Vec4 / Mat4 operations (vectorization)

 ## CUDA
 This might require to redo all the `engine` into `cudaEngine`:

 - sorting
 - vectors, matrix and triangle storing and operations
 - screen and surface, textures
 - operations in the pipeline and how organize data might be required to reorder it and increment parallelism.